article background

 What’s the most energy-efficient way to heat your bathroom?

-The most energy-efficient way to heat your cold bathroom would be to install an overhead heating lamp.
+The most energy-efficient way to heat your cold bathroom is likely an overhead heating lamp.
 Not only are they easily retrofitted into existing bathrooms, with limited costs involved, but they also come with varying wattage bulbs to ensure adequate heating for the size of the room.
 There’s also no pre-heating required as it only needs to be on when you’re using the bathroom, so that will help keep your power bill in check.

 Read more: 10 most expensive appliances to run at home